LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/laser_login.md

 ### Prerequisites

+{: .important }
+> Please ensure familiary with any relevant restrictions on Territory of Use required by all relevant Data sharing Agreements you have in place for your project.

 > [!IMPORTANT]
 > Please ensure familiary with any relevant restrictions on Territory of Use required by all relevant Data sharing Agreements you have in place for your project.